 I had engaged recently in a conversation in which TV shows were discussed.
 Afterwards, I was thinking that I consider the 1950s and the 1960s to have been the era which produced the best television shows.

 I am not claiming that the special effects were good or that the shows were slick in any way.
 In some cases that I will mention, the acting was not the finest, but, and this is my point, the writing was extraordinary.

 The one episode, in particular, that I argue is among the best writing of all time for TV is “Death’s-Head Revisited.”
 In this episode, a former concentration camp captain visits Dachau after the war.
 There the ghosts of his victims take vengeance on him.
-Sterling wrote a riveting epilogue in which he says, “All the Dachaus must remain standing.
+Serling wrote a riveting epilogue in which he says, “All the Dachaus must remain standing.
 The Dachaus, the Belsens, the Buchenwalds, the Auschwitzes – all of them.
 They must remain standing because they are a monument to a moment in time when some men decided to turn the Earth into a graveyard.
 Into it they shoveled all of their reason, their logic, their knowledge, but worst of all, their conscience.
 And the moment we forget this, the moment we cease to be haunted by its remembrance, then we become the gravediggers.
-Something to dwell on and to remember, not only in the Twilight Zone but wherever men walk God’s Earth” (http://www.tvrage.com/The_Twilight_Zone/episodes/212808).
-This is one of the most powerful moments ever shown on Television.
+Something to dwell on and to remember, not only in the Twilight Zone but wherever men walk God’s Earth” (The Twilight Zone.)
+This is one of Serling’s best moments in writing.